Heartworms are transmitted to dogs through mosquito bites. If a dog has heartworms, he is not contagious to other people and pets.

 If you adopt a dog with heartworms from APA!, we will treat the dog in our clinic after adoption for a greatly reduced fee compared to private veterinarians.

 Heartworm treatment is very safe and the success rate is high.
 We prefer for a dog to recover in a home with his adopter rather than in a shelter.
 This is a great opportunity to bond with your new pet and give him a new “leash” on life.

-The first step of heartworm treatment is to give your dog an antibiotic called Doxycycline.
+The first step of heartworm treatment is a pre-HW treatment exam.
+If your dog is cleared for heartworm treatment, we then give your dog an antibiotic called Doxycycline.
 This antibiotic is very important as it kills a parasite, Wolbachia, which can live on the actual heartworm.
-He’ll need to take the Doxycycline twice daily for 21 days.
-We do not need to examine the dog to start the antibiotic, but we do need a current and accurate weight.
+He’ll need to take the Doxycycline once daily for 28 days.

-After the 21-day treatment, we’ll need to get the dog back in for a brief physical exam to make sure he is healthy enough to start the treatment and prescribe an oral steroid to start 48 hours before the treatment and continue through several days following the treatment.
+After the 28-day Doxycycline course, we’ll prescribe an oral steroid to start 48 hours before the treatment and continue through several days following the treatment.
 We’ll also send you home with a pain medication at that time.
 The treatment itself is a deep intramuscular injection that can be somewhat painful.